Sonius94/shootingGame/README.md

 - background1

 # Upcoming features
 - Add Background music.
 Logically turns off then you hear music with spotify etc.
 - Change difficulty.
 Have not just an easy mode.
 Play with enemies who get harder over time.
 - Adding in app purchases

+# Technology Stack
+- Language: Swift 4
+- IDE: Xcode 9.3
+- App is working on iOS 10+

+# How to contribute
+- You can fork it and create a pull request with new features or bug fixes.

 # About me
 - Twitter: @Sonius94